-- Under a coordinated operations agreement with the Bureau of Reclamation and the National Marine Fisheries Service, agreed to implement extreme measures within its district to generate conservation and place more water into New Melones Reservoir. - · Adopted a first-ever allocation policy in 2015 for the district. - Limited farmers to 44 inches per acre in 2015 and reinforced a strict anti-theft policy. - · Invested \$55 million in canal, conveyance and technological improvements since 2000 to reduce water use and minimize waste. - · Pioneered the Rubicon flow measurement and metering system in this country, allowing the district to reduce operational spill on certain canals and improve water delivery efficiency to its farmers, creating more on-farm conservation. - · Annexed about 8,000 acres since 2008, providing those farms with access to high-quality surface water while reducing their dependence upon groundwater pumping. - Instituted volumetric billing in 2015 to inspire ag customers to reduce their irrigation use in order to lower their costs and save water.
+- · Under a coordinated operations agreement with the Bureau of Reclamation and the National Marine Fisheries Service, agreed to implement extreme measures within its district during the drought to generate conservation and place more water into New Melones Reservoir. - · Adopted a first-ever allocation policy in 2015 for the district. - · Reduced allocations to farmers during the drought and reinforced a strict anti-theft policy. - · Invested \$55 million in canal, conveyance and technological improvements since 2000 to reduce water use and minimize waste. - · Pioneered the Rubicon flow measurement and metering system in the United States, allowing the district to reduce operational spill on certain canals and improve water delivery efficiency to its farmers, creating more on-farm conservation. - · Annexed about 8,000 acres since 2008, providing those farms with access to high-quality surface water while reducing their dependence upon groundwater pumping. - Instituted volumetric billing in 2016, which inspired ag customers to reduce their irrigation use in order to lower their costs and save water.